Justo-Tapiador/jhs/docs/dynamic-jhs-pages.md

 </body>
 </html>
 ```
 You may think that functions in JHS namespaces being synchronous is a disadvantage, because they could block the server.
-I do'nt think so.
+I don't think so.
 They are not, since all client requests are handled by any NODE.js server through asynchronous functions, like this one
 ```javascript
 server.on('request', function(request, response) {
   ...